railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

 you can choose your structure by creating other accounts of :guilabel:`Type` \ ``View``\   as necessary.
 Check your virtual structure using the menu :menuselection:`Financial Management --> Charts --> Charts of Accounts`.

+You have to set Internal Type = Consolidation and set Consolidated Children Accounts to make Account Consolidate.
+'virtual chart of accounts' was in 4.2 and here in 5.0 its Consolidation Account.

 Finally, when you've got your structure, you must make the general accounts and virtual accounts match.
 For that search the general accounts and ensure that each non-\ ``View``\   account there